How to kickstart your digital career - advice for high school, college and uni students with cancelled exams.

 Meetup.com is a great resource for finding relevant meetups in your area and around the topic you are interested in.
 Such groups can also be found and joined on social networking channels such as Facebook and LinkedIn.

 Graphite is based in Sussex where there are a number of groups including; Codebar, Girls who code, Project Collective, Content Club and Wired Sussex just to name a few.

 Finally, there are many events and conferences that you can attend each year that are held all over the country.
 These can often be found on Eventbrite or just by searching online.
 Some of the largest can be seen listed on the Digital Agency Network website.
 However events can also be run by smaller digital agencies, businesses or even passionate individuals.

 As well as being an incredible learning opportunity, events and conferences also present the opportunity for networking with digital professionals.
 Networking is invaluable for creating relationships that you can maintain throughout your career, and for putting yourself in the front of people's minds when career opportunities arise.

 At Graphite, we are passionate about the future talent of the digital industry and try to support them in any way possible.
 In light of the current situation, we have written a series of blog posts to help students progress their future career goals at home.
-If you found this post helpful, you can also read Part 1 and Part 2 of our Digital Career Journeys and Advice for Students.
+If you found this post helpful, you can also read Part 1, Part 2 and Part 3 of our Digital Career Journeys and Advice for Students.